GlobalSphare/AAM/README.md

 # AAM
-yet Another Application Model that is different from OAM.
+AAM represents Another Application Model that is different from OAM.

 ## Learn the model